Configuring service connectors

 - Log in to BMC Digital Workplace Catalog as a catalog administrator.

-- Create a connection by clicking New Connection.
+- To create a connection, click New Connection.

 - In the Connection Name field, type a unique name.